GannettDigital/api-docs/source/includes/_zapier.md

 **Recommended Usage Pattern:**

-This is a self-service solution and it is recommended for the client to use their Zapier® account and to create a Zap between our LOCALiQ leads app and their CRM app.
-When using one of our triggers leads from all their campaigns will flow in real time from our platform to their CRM.
-When using the create/match actions data will flow from their CRM into our platform.
+This is a self-service solution and it is recommended that you use your own Zapier® account to create a Zap between our LOCALiQ leads app and your CRM app.
+When using one of our triggers, leads from all your campaigns will flow in real time from our platform to your CRM.
+When using our create/match action data will flow from your CRM into our platform.

-As an alternative, if you would like LOCALiQ to create the Zap, maintain, and manage it using our Zapier® account, please reach your account team and request Offer 2095.
+As an alternative, if you would like LOCALiQ to create the Zap, maintain, and manage it using our Zapier® account, please reach out to your account team and request Offer 2095.
 This service is available at an additional fee.

 ### LOCALiQ Account on Zapier